Understanding file size for images

 This is also true if you are creating emails in MailChimp or other bulk email software programs.
 If your file size is too big, it will slow down the delivery or download of your email.

-You can allow the websites and email software to compress and re-size the images for you - but if you do this you have less control over how they look.
+Often you can allow the websites and email software to compress and re-size the images for you – but if you do this you have less control over how they look.